roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Observability/Monitoring management/Event monitoring.md

         1. In the left-side navigation pane, click **Clusters**.
         2. On the Clusters page, find the cluster that you want to manage and click the name or click **Details** in the **Actions** column.
         3. Choose **Applications** \> **Helm**.
-        4. On the Helm page, delete the ack-node-problem-detector plug-in.
+        4. On the Helm page, delete the ack-node-problem-detector component.
     3. On the App Catalog - ack-node-problem-detector page, click the **Parameters** tab and modify the following settings:

         -   In the `npd` section, set the `enabled` parameter to false.